 The 100th Monkey

-The monkeys ate these sandy potatoes for weeks, until one day, the scientists observed one of them wash off the dirt.
-Days later, the young monkey had taught its monther to do the same, and the phenomenon spread: soon a group of 100 monkeys joined in.
-After this "tipping point", the whole colony was regularly washing their sandy potatoes.
+From that one monkey the idea spread.
+Days later, the young monkey had taught its mother to do the same, and from them others learned.
+Soon a group of 100 monkeys joined in.
+After this 'tipping point', the whole colony was regularly washing their sandy potatoes.

 Take this story to heart, and think about climate change.
 At what point will there be enough people aware and concerned about our planet that a tipping point of our own will be reached?